Steve Lombardozzi: Retirement

 After his playing days ended, Lombardozzi moved to his home in Columbia, Maryland and focused on his family.
 He ran a small business, coached youth baseball, and spent time with his two children.
 After being away from the game for 18 years, Lombardozzi was hired by the Pittsburgh Pirates in December 2009 to be their minor league fielding coordinator, taking the place of Carlos García, who was hired as the Pirates' first base/infield coach.

-His son, Steve Lombardozzi Jr., formerly played professionally for the Washington Nationals organization and is currently playing for the Long Island Ducks of the Atlantic League of Professional Baseball and is signed through the 2021 season.
+His son, Steve Lombardozzi Jr., formerly played professionally for the Washington Nationals organization and then the Long Island Ducks of the Atlantic League.